paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-073-administering-block-grants.md

 In clause (1)(A), the word “Federal” is omitted as surplus because of section 101 of the revised title.

 #### References in Text
 The Omnibus Budget Reconciliation Act of 1981, referred to in par.
 (1)(B), is Pub.
 L. 97–35, Aug.
 13, 1981, 95 Stat.
-357, as amended.
-For complete classification of this Act to the Code, see Tables.
+357. For complete classification of this Act to the Code, see Tables.

 <a id="section-7303"></a>